-On December 3rd and 4th, 2019, Boston University will host a workshop aimed at assessing the extent to which Synthetic and System Biology (SSB) can contribute to addressing the climate change challenge.
+On December 3rd and 4th, 2019, Boston University will host a workshop aimed at assessing the extent to which Synthetic and Systems Biology (SSB) can contribute to addressing the climate change challenge.
 A small group of thought leaders will gather to determine whether there is a consensus on the extent to which SSB can contribute to reduction in the atmospheric CO2 concentration, and discuss the many potential direct and indirect responses such approaches might provoke.

 Participants included leaders in ethics, science, policy and economics, reflecting a broad spectrum of complex challenges and potential benefits of biologically driven CDR.